Jonas Blue: 2019–2020: Est. 1989

-2021–present: New music and Endless Summer
+2021–present: Endless Summer and Together

 On 5 February 2021, Jonas Blue released the song "Something Stupid" with Awa.
-On 28 May 2021, Jonas Blue released the song "Hear Me Say" with LÉON.
+On 28 May 2021, Jonas Blue released the song "Hear Me Say" with Léon.
 The song debuted on the UK Singles Chart at No.65.
 He shared that the music video was meant to "capture escapism and wanderlust" while sharing positivity in a time when the COVID-19 pandemic limited travel.
 He also admitted the song "hits emotionally" and expressed pride at fans' reception of the track.

 On 10 September 2021, Blue collaborated with R3hab featuring Ava Max and Kylie Cantrall on the song "Sad Boy".
-On 7 January 2022, Blue released the song "Don't Wake Me Up" with Why Don't We.
-On 25 March 2022, Blue released the song "Angles" with Sevenn.
+On 7 January 2022, Blue released the song "Don't Wake Me Up" with Why Don't We, he released the Japanese version of " Don't Wake me Up " with BE:FIRST on 13 July 2022.
+On 25 March 2022, he released the song "Angles" with Sevenn.
 On 8 April 2022, Blue released the song "Siento".
-On 6 May 2022, Blue and Sam Feldt released the song "Til The End" under the project Endless Summer with Sam Derosa.
+On 6 May 2022, Blue and Sam Feldt released the song "Til The End" and "Rest of My Life" under the project Endless Summer with Sam Derosa.
 On 27 May 2022, Blue collaborated with Julian Perretta on the song "Perfect Melody".
 On 2 September 2022, Blue and Louisa Johnson released the song "Always Be There".